Doctor of Osteopathic Medicine: Licensing and board certification

 To obtain a license to practice medicine in the United States, osteopathic medical students must pass the Comprehensive Osteopathic Medical Licensing Examination (COMLEX), the licensure exam administered by the National Board of Osteopathic Medical Examiners throughout their medical training.
 Students are given the option of also taking the United States Medical Licensing Examination (USMLE) to apply for certain residency programs that may want USMLE scores in addition to COMLEX scores.
 Those that have received or are in the process of earning an MD or DO degree are both eligible to sit for the USMLE.
 Because of their additional training, only DO candidates are eligible to sit for the COMLEX.

+In February 2014, the American Osteopathic Association and the Accreditation Council for Graduate Medical Education agreed to unify standard and osteopathic graduate medical education starting in 2020.
+Before 2020, DOs had the option to attend ACGME residencies or AOA residencies.
+From 2020, DOs and MDs attend the same ACGME residencies.
 Upon completion of internship and residency requirements for their chosen medical specialty, holders of the DO may elect to be board certified by either a specialty board (through the American Medical Association's American Board of Medical Specialties) or an osteopathic specialty board (through the American Osteopathic Association Bureau of Osteopathic Specialists certifying boards) or both.
-In February 2014, the American Osteopathic Association and the Accreditation Council for Graduate Medical Education agreed to unify standard and osteopathic graduate medical education starting in 2020.

 Depending on the state, medical licensure may be issued from a combined board (DO and MD) or a separate board of medical examiners.
 All of the 70 state medical boards are members of the Federation of State Medical Boards.

-Retired MD and U.S. Air Force flight surgeon Harriet Hall stated that DOs trained in the U.S. are Doctors of Osteopathic Medicine and are legally equivalent to MDs.
-"They must be distinguished from 'osteopaths', members of a less regulated or unregulated profession that is practiced in many countries.
-Osteopaths get inferior training that can't be compared to that of DOs."
+Both "DOs and MDs require rigorous study in the field of medicine", with similar entry requirements and curriculum structures that are "largely the same," and both produce graduates who are licensed and accredited as physicians in the United States.
+Retired US Air Force flight surgeon and MD Harriet Hall, one of the five founding editors of Science-Based Medicine, has written that US Doctors of Osteopathic Medicine "must be distinguished from 'osteopaths', members of a less regulated or unregulated profession that is practiced in many countries" as "[o]steopaths get inferior training" that is not comparable to that undertaken by DOs.

 International variations

 Currently, there are no osteopathic medical programs located outside of the United States that would qualify an individual to practice as an osteopathic physician in the United States.
-Foreign osteopathic degrees are not recognized by any state in the US as being equivalent to American DO degrees.
+Foreign osteopathic degrees are not recognized by any state in the US or any region else as being equivalent to American DO degrees.